20 Ways to stay focused at work (+ instant hacks)

 The more attached to your phone you are, the further away you should leave your phone during work time — this way, you won’t fall into temptation as often.
 And, if you do, you’ll at least get some fresh air and exercise looking for your car in the parking lot.

-Such procrastination can easily lead you to fall out of line with your schedule and work extra hours after hours to make up for the lost time, risking burnout as the final outcome.
+Such procrastination habits can easily lead you to fall out of line with your schedule and work extra hours to make up for the lost time.

-Website blockers such as Cold Turkey for Mac, or FocalFilter for Windows are a good choice — they let you add the URLs of the websites you want to avoid to a blacklist.
-Consequently, you won’t be able to access them during preset times, or until you whitelist them.
+Website blockers such as Cold Turkey or Freedom are a good choice — they let you add the URLs of the websites you want to avoid to a blacklist.
+Consequently, you won’t be able to access them during preset times or until you whitelist them.

 In case you want to have detailed reports on how you spend time throughout your workday, you can automatically track your computer activity to better manage your time.